National Baptist Convention, USA

-The National Baptist Convention, USA, Inc., more commonly known as the National Baptist Convention (NBC USA or NBC), is a primarily African American Baptist Christian denomination in the United States.
-It is headquartered at the Baptist World Center in Nashville, Tennessee and affiliated with the Baptist World Alliance.
-It is also the largest predominantly Black Christian denomination in the United States and the second largest Baptist denomination in the world.
+The National Baptist Convention, USA, more commonly known as the National Baptist Convention (NBC USA or NBC), is a Baptist Christian denomination headquartered at the Baptist World Center in Nashville, Tennessee and affiliated with the Baptist World Alliance.
+It is also one of the largest predominantly and traditionally African American churches in the United States, and was the second largest Baptist denomination in the world in 2016.

+Name

+The official, full name of the Christian denomination is the National Baptist Convention of the United States America, and it has been incorporated as the National Baptist Convention, USA, Inc. Individuals and organizations affiliated or separate from the denomination commonly refer to it as the National Baptist Convention or National Baptist Convention, USA.

 History

 Origins

-The root of cooperative efforts among Black Baptists began in the Antebellum period.
+The root of cooperative efforts amongst black Baptists began in the Antebellum period.
 Both free blacks and slaves were welcomed into the Baptist movement by missionaries in the First Great Awakening and Second Great Awakening.
-Independent Black Baptist churches were formed in Petersburg, Virginia and Savannah, Georgia before the American Civil War.
+Independent black Baptist churches were formed in Petersburg, Virginia and Savannah, Georgia before the American Civil War.
 Under the slave societies of the South, they had to belong to white Baptist associations.
-Black congregations were required by law to have white ministers and supervision by law, especially after the slave rebellion of Nat Turner in 1831.
+Predominantly black congregations were required by law to have white ministers and supervision by law, especially after the slave rebellion of Nat Turner in 1831.

-The first attempts at wider black cooperative efforts began in the North, with Ohio and Illinois leading the way.
-In 1834, Black Baptists in Ohio formed the Providence Baptist Association.
-In 1838, following the lead of the Baptists in Ohio, Black Baptists in Illinois formed the Wood River Baptist Association.
+The first attempts at wider black Baptist cooperative efforts began with Ohio and Illinois.
+In 1834, black Baptists in Ohio formed the Providence Baptist Association.
+In 1838, black Baptists in Illinois formed the Wood River Baptist Association.

-As early as 1840, Black Baptists sought to develop a cooperative movement beyond state lines.
+In 1840, black Baptists developed a cooperative movement beyond state lines.
 Baptists in New York and the Middle Atlantic states formed the American Baptist Missionary Convention.
-The spirit of cooperation beyond state lines soon spread westward.
-In 1864, during the American Civil War, the Black Baptists of the West and South organized the Northwestern Baptist Convention and the Southern Baptist Convention.
+During the American Civil War in 1864, black Baptists of the West and South organized the Northwestern Baptist Convention and the Southern Baptist Convention.

-In 1866, following the war, these two conventions met with the American Baptist Convention and formed the Consolidated American Baptist Convention.
-One of the great successes of the new Consolidated American Baptist Convention was the support given to Black Baptists in the South to form state conventions.
-Black Baptists in the former Confederacy overwhelmingly left white-dominated churches to form independent congregations and get away from white supervision.
+Following the war in 1866, these two conventions met with the American Baptist Convention and formed the Consolidated American Baptist Convention.
+The new Consolidated American Baptist Convention began with supporting black Baptists in the South in the remains of the Confederacy.

-After emancipation, Black Baptists in the South, with the support of the Consolidated Convention, formed their own state conventions.
-Among these were Alabama, North Carolina, Virginia, Arkansas, and Kentucky.
-Despite the pioneer work of the Consolidated Convention, regionalism continued among Black Baptists.
-In 1873, the Black Baptists of the West formed the General Association of the Western States and Territories, and in 1874 the East organized the New England Baptist Missionary Convention.
+After emancipation and with support from the Consolidated Convention, black Baptists formed their own state conventions, originally including Alabama, North Carolina, Virginia, Arkansas, and Kentucky.
+Despite this work, regionalism continued among black Baptists.
+In 1873, the black Baptists of the West formed the General Association of the Western States and Territories, and in 1874 the East organized the New England Baptist Missionary Convention.
 This continued regionalism and other factors caused the decline and eventual demise of the Consolidated American Baptist Convention.

 According to historian Wilson Fallin Jr., black preachers interpreted the American Civil War as: